-The Sales Flowcharts solution can be useful to anybody in the field of sales process management, who wants to display their sales results effectively and aesthetically.
+The Sales Flowcharts solution can be useful for everyone who is involved in the field of sales process management in order to display their sales results aesthetically and effectively.

 Example 1: Business Feedback Loop

 This diagram was created in ConceptDraw PRO using the Sales Department and Sales Workflow libraries from the Sales Flowcharts solution.
 An experienced user spent 15 minutes creating this sample.